GBP/JPY analysis: Breakout occurs

 GBP/JPY

-On Thursday, the British Pound surged by 59 pips or 0.39% against the Japanese Yen.
-A breakout occurred through the upper boundary of a descending channel pattern during Thursday's trading session.
+Downside risks dominated the GBP/JPY currency pair on Tuesday.
+As a result, the British Pound plunged by 138 pips or 0.91% against the Japanese Yen during Tuesday's trading session.

-Given that a breakout has occurred, bullish traders are likely to continue to pressure the exchange rate higher during the following trading session.
-The potential target for buyers will be near the 153.80 area.
+Given that a breakout has occurred, bearish traders could continue to drive the exchange rate lower during the following trading session.
+The possible target for sellers would be near the 150.80 area.

-However, the GBP/JPY currency exchange rate might encounter resistance at 152.20 within this session.
+However, a support level at 151.22 could provide support for the currency exchange rate within this session.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.